UNCG-CSE/Volvo_Truck_Analytics/README.md

 -Bill: Determine vehicle travel designation and update ReadMe.md on git.

--Chris: Adjust and format the data dictionary to metrics being used.
+-Christopher: Adjust and format the data dictionary to metrics being used.

 -James: Setup master branch with both data sets for manipulations and determine git functions on merging branches.

 -Wahab: Determine whether there are rows or columns with all NaN values, if so remove them.

--Yanni: Aggregate on vehicle weights to determine if weight affects performance of the vehicles.
+-Ioannis: Aggregate on vehicle weights to determine if weight affects performance of the vehicles.